oracle/weblogic-logging-exporter/README.md

 ## Prerequisites

-The exporter depends on the WebLogic logging JAR which is available from the [ Oracle Maven Repository](http://maven.oracle.com/).
+The logging exporter depends on the WebLogic logging JAR which is available from the [ Oracle Maven Repository](http://maven.oracle.com/).

 To access the Oracle Maven Repository, there are two fundamental requirements to be aware of: